Words and terms used in the world of From The Waters.

 Plural qiuxes.
 A wild fish, similar to salmon.

-In Aelin City this refers to a collection of buildings near to Aelin City Park that serve Celestials as places of business.
+In Aelin City this refers to a collection of buildings near to Aelin City Park that serve as the Celestials places of business.
 There are buildings associated with each of the Colours as well as some collective locations, such as the Rainbow Lacuna.

-Serious medical condition.
-Has a negative effect on vecrucia.
-Easy to spread.
+A serious medical condition.
+It has a negative effect on vecrucia and is easy to spread.

 A city in Tsufawi.